emailic/emailic/README.md

-### Show some 💚 by starring some of the repositories !
+### Show some 💚 by staring some of the repositories !

-PS: Microplastics YOLOv5 repo is available again 💃 💃 💃

 </div>